HumanBrainProject/ebrains-neuromorphic-job-queue-api/docs/hbpCollaboratory.hbpCollaboratoryForm.rst

 Description
 ===========

-hbpCollaboratoryForm provides directive to ease creation of forms.
+clb-form provides directive to ease creation of forms.